 Skip to content

 Paul Thomsen Kirk’s fourth album as Akatombo, on his very own Hand-Held Recordings, is even darker than ever.
-I suppose that there is always a veil of mystery between the artist and the listener – the musician projecting the inner image of his mind set onto a sonic canvas of their perceived reality.
+I suppose that there is always a veil of mystery between the artist and the listener – the musician projecting the inner image of his mindset onto a sonic canvas of their perceived reality.
 And, as the case is with Sometime, Never, this experienced anguish is present more than ever.

 The album is immediately even darker than his 2012 release, titled False Positives.
 Kirk’s industrial environments score the protagonist’s midnight crawl through the abandoned city.
 Here, images of my last visit to Hiroshima inevitably come up: a child’s twisted tricycle, covered in dirt, soot and ash, leaning against a brick charred wall, its story permanently burned into our memories.
 The lo-fi processed rhythms sway along the stereo field of this mid-80s neo-noir dystopian science fiction film.
 But in the now current future projected from the past into our ever imminent present, this post-apocalyptic consumer-driven plastic imagery is the norm.
 What would happen when humanity meets its imminent demise?
 This.
 Only this…

 Sometime, Never is full of atmospheric, powerful, beat-driven, electronic-based compositions.
-Like lush pieces of mechanical grim from a newly discovered alternate s/track to “Tetsuo: Iron Man” meets the more stark, abrasive upfront early 90’s Aphex Twin through to dark ambient soundscapes to sleazy, wide-screen, full-on, bass bin rumblings, Sometime, Never has it all.
+Like lush pieces of mechanical grim from a newly discovered alternate s/track to Tetsuo: Iron Man meets the more stark, abrasive upfront early 90’s Aphex Twin through to dark ambient soundscapes to sleazy, wide-screen, full-on, bass bin rumblings, Sometime, Never has it all.

 Fans of everything post-industrial will be pleasantly at home among the intricate and highly detailed aural metaphors of Sometime, Never.
 Presenting its very own soundtrack, Kirk weaves in unknown (film?) samples, drawing on the tense character of his bioclimatic pieces.
-Some of the tracks are irresistibly familiar, positioned comfortably among all of your favorites from Blackest Ever Black, Vatican Shadow, Vessel, Raime, Silent Servant, Emptyset, and a ominous, post-punk side of Demdike Stare.
+Some of the tracks are irresistibly familiar, positioned comfortably among all of your favourites from Blackest Ever Black, Vatican Shadow, Vessel, Raime, Silent Servant, Emptyset, and an ominous, post-punk side of Demdike Stare.

 Words by HC